-Memory Hole At 15M-16M (Disabled)
+Memory Hole at Address (None)

-Enabling this feature reserves 15MB to 16MB memory address space to ISA expansion cards that specifically require this setting.
-This makes the memory from 15MB and up unavailable to the system.
-Expansion cards can only access memory up to 16MB.
-The default is Disabled.
+This features reserves either 14MB-16MB or 15MB-16MB memory address space to ISA expansion cards that specifically require this setting.
+Memory from 14MB and up or 15MB and up will be unavailable to the system because expansion cards can only access memory up to 16MB.